FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 When adding another RFC 9129 config node, add its row here before or alongside the callback implementation.
-If the row cannot name a daemon owner, default restore behavior, and CLI-equivalent command, the node is probably outside this branch's current config-write scope.
+If the row cannot name a daemon owner, default restore behaviour, and CLI-equivalent command, the node is probably outside this branch's current config-write scope.

 Direct daemon config-file loads in ``ospfd`` and ``ospf6d`` opt in to batching